 - a.
-Should Have a working knowledge of and willingness to learn the 12 Steps, 12 Traditions, and 12 Concepts of NA Service. - b.
-Worked the 12 Steps. - c.
-Have a working knowledge and/or willingness to learn the 12 Traditions and 12 Concepts of NA Service. - d.
-A minimum of two (2) years continuous clean time. - e.
-At least one (1) year previous service at the Area level. - f.
-Willingness, desire, and ability to serve. - g.
-An understanding of or willingness to learn Robert's Rules of Order - h.
+Worked the 12 Steps.b.
+Have a working knowledge of the 12 Traditions and 12 Concepts of NA Service. - c.
+A minimum of two (2) years continuous clean time. - d.
+At least one (1) year previous service at the Area level. - e.
+Willingness, desire, and ability to serve. - f.
+An understanding of Robert's Rules of Order - g.
 Must be able to fulfill all duties of this position.

 - a.
 In the absence of the Chairperson, the Vice-Chairperson, and the RCM, to call the meeting to order and preside until the immediate election of a Chairperson Pro-Tem. - b.
 To keep a record of all the proceedings of the committee. - c.
-To keep on file all committee reports.
+To keep on file all committee reports. - d.

-- d.
 To maintain the committee's files and archives. - e.
 To keep and update the committee's official membership list. - f.
 To make the minutes and records available to NA members upon request, and in the manner prescribed by the committee. - g.
 To maintain record book(s) in which the guidelines, IEFASC rules of order, policies, and minutes are recorded, any amendments to these documents should be properly recorded and the current record book(s) should be on hand at every meeting. - h.
 To notify the participants of each special/emergency session of the IEFASC, using such method of notification as is agreed upon by the committee. - i.
-To type and mail the correspondence of the committee which is not a function proper to other officers or committees. - j.
-To furnish the RCM with updated e-mail addresses and telephone list of all officers and committee Chairpersons prior to each SCRSC session. - k.
-To record all vote tallies, except in election, and enter them in minutes along with the motion. - I. That all motions in minutes should appear exactly as written on motion slips. - m.
-That all motions under new business be numbered, starting with number one (1) each month. - o.
-9-20-2020
+To furnish the RCM with updated e-mail addresses and telephone list of all officers and committee Chairpersons prior to each SCRSC session. - j.
+That all motions under new business be numbered, starting with number one (1) each month.